Communication

 United States

 In the U.S. a true and lasting resolution is attainable only when a clear decision is made.
 Americans don’t have of a problem with one party winning and the other losing.
 “You win some, you lose some.”
-Patterns
+Examples

 Product